-From the Open Table dialog box, you can see that InfoWater stores database tables in nine separate folders.
+From the Open Table dialog box, you can see that InfoWater Pro stores database tables in nine separate folders.
 After selecting the desired table from under the relevant folder, you have the option of choosing a display scope found at the bottom of the dialog box to open the desired records of the database.
-Once this is done, click the OK button to open the database table.
+Once this is done, click OK to open the database table.

 Data Scope - Use this section to specify the view selection of the DB Table.
 Choose from the following options:

 - Entire Table - Use this to open the entire table.
 Data pertaining to all the elements will be displayed.